- Barajar

 • Rule of epistemic authority: Give up non-scientific beliefs which are in conflict with well-confirmed scientific propositions!

-• Rule of action-guiding authority: Do not base your actions on beliefs that are in conflict with well-confirmed scientific propositions!
+• Rule of action-guiding authority: Do not base your actions on beliefs that are in conflict with well-confirmed scientific propositions! • A person who accepts both rules fully acknowledges the authority of science. |

 9. What is scientism?